“Dad, how do soldiers killing each other solve the world’s problems?”― Calvin and Hobbes

 For someone who has given his entire life to serving the nation- detected bombs, thwarted terror plots, won medals and more, this is as absurd and inhumane a treatment as killing a soldier once he has retired.
 Retirement shouldn’t mean death.
 A significant quota of our financial budget goes towards the army, why not rehabilitate our animal heroes?

-I love the defense forces and everything they do for the nation but isn’t it time, the top brass takes the case of the hound and horses too?
+I love the defence forces and everything they do for the nation but isn’t it time, the top brass takes the case of the hound and horses too?
 Or are we putting them to the same abysmal fate as the dog of Tetwal?
 The terrorists kill the dogs for they spell trouble for them and the army kills them because dogs are no longer of use.
 Give it a thought, please.

 Come January 26th, the 66th Republic Day of India, and the Indian Army’s canine division will march down Rajpath after a long gap of 26 years along with their handlers.
 They would pay homage to Mansi, a four-year-old Labrador who died during an encounter between security forces and heavily-armed infiltrators in Tangdhar District of Jammu and Kashmir last August.